MinhNNguyen/neighborhood-map/README.md

 ## Project Description

-A single page application featuing a map of San Francisco.
-This map allows you to see identify the most popular location to visit, a search function to easily discover these locations, and a support google earth to look around the place before going there in person.
-It also implements third-party API to provide a broader view of information about eawch place.
+A single page application features a map of San Francisco.
+It allows you to see identify most popular locations inside the city, each come with the detail page using AJAX request from Yelp API and Google Earth.

-## Installation
+## Configuration

-This project can be viewed with Google Chrome browser.
-If there is a 403 error to load resources then launching chrome Windows Run using "chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security" or simply disable web security feature
+View this project using Google Chrome by runninng ```chrome.exe --user-data-dir="C://Chrome dev session" --disable-web-security``` or simply disable web security feature inside the browser.

 ## Built With

-knockout-3.4.2
-jquery-3.3.1
+knockout=3.4.2 <br />
+jquery=3.3.1 <br />
-Google API
+Google API <br />
-Yelp Fusion API
+Yelp Fusion API <br />

+## Third party resources

+Yelp Developer Page https://www.yelp.com/developers <br />

 ## Author